Snowflake

 Real-Time Warehouse Access

-GRANT MONITOR ON WAREHOUSE <warehouse_name> TO ROLE <your_role>;
+GRANT MONITOR ON ALL WAREHOUSES TO ROLE <your_role>;

 • INFORMATION_SCHEMA.query_history